sutrolabs/miss_hannigan/README.md

 ## What?

 miss_hannigan provides an alternative (and in some cases, better) way to do cascading deletes/destroys in Rails.
-With it, you can now define a :dependent has_many behavior as :nullify_then_purge which will quickly and synchronously nullify children's relationship to the parent, but then asynchronously purge those child records (the orphans) from the database.
+With it, you can now define a :dependent has_many behavior of :nullify_then_purge which will quickly and synchronously nullify (orphan) children from their parent, and then asynchronously purge those child records (the orphans) from the database.

 ```
 class Parent < ApplicationRecord